MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/compliance/apptest-prefix-suffix.md

 You must use a prefix/suffix when naming all new objects.
 When you modify a core Dynamics 365 object using a Table Extension or Page Extension, the prefix must be defined at the control or field level.

-The following examples demonstrate how to name objects properly.
+Declare your objects with a prefix as shown in the following examples.

 **Table**
-table <your 70million+ range> <Your Prefix> Salesperson
+table 70000000 MyPrefix Salesperson

 **Page**
-page <your 70million+ range> <Your Prefix> Salesperson
+page 70000000 MyPrefix Salesperson

 **Codeunit**
-codeunit <your 70million+ range> <Your Prefix> Salesperson
+codeunit 70000000 MyPrefix Salesperson

 **Page Extension**
 actions
 {
     addafter(ApprovalEntries)
     {
-        action(<Your Prefix> Vacation)
+        action(MyPrefix Vacation)

 ## Benefits

 There are 2 good reasons to why you may want to proactively use a prefix or suffix

     1. App A and App B both use the same field name (for native Dynamics 365 table) of FAB Salesperson Code.
 The partner for App B already has the prefix/suffix reserved.
 A customer wants to install both apps but cannot due to collision of field name.
-App A will have to reserve a different unique prefix and submit an updated version of their app
+App A will have to reserve a different unique prefix and submit an updated version of their app.

     2. Dynamics 365 developers want to use the name of Salesperson Code.
 App A (published for months), already has that field name.
-Microsoft will require the app to prefix its field names by submitting an updated version of their app
+Microsoft will require the app to prefix its field names by submitting an updated version of their app.

 ## General Rules